VenimK/ComfyUI-Easy-Install/README.md

 3. Run **ComfyUI-Easy-Install.bat**.

 ### Tips for Existing Installations:
-- To keep your settings intact, place the following files in the same folder as the installer:
+- To preserve settings from other ComfyUI installations, place the following files in the same folder as the installer:
+  - `extra_model_paths.yaml` (refer to **Extra Model Paths Maker 🔥**)
   - `run_nvidia_gpu.bat`
-  - `extra_model_paths.yaml`
   - `comfy.settings.json` (user/default)
   - `config.ini` (Manager)
   - `styles.json` (was-node-suite)